Lightning-Universe/lightning-flash/docs/source/general/serve.rst

 * ``inference function``: A function taking the decoded tensors and forward them through the model to produce predictions.
 * ``serialization``: Transform the predictions tensors back as text.

-In this example, we will implement only the inference function as Grid Serve already provides some built-in ``de-serialization`` and ``serialization`` functions with :class:`~flash.core.serve.types.image.Image`
+In this example, we will implement only the inference function as Flash Serve already provides some built-in ``de-serialization`` and ``serialization`` functions with :class:`~flash.core.serve.types.image.Image`

 Step 1 - Create a ModelComponent